Karanbhandari0/Karanbhandari0/README.md

 💡 Open to collaborating on projects in C, Java, and Web Development

-📫 How to reach me: karanbhandari@email.com (or your LinkedIn/GitHub profile link)
+📫 How to reach me: karanbhandari@email.com

 😄 Pronouns: He